qamaruddin-qureshi/fyp-uml-diagram-generator/Readme.md

-Only adminer runs successfully on port 8080 port 5432,5000 both are non-respnosive.
+> Only adminer runs successfully on port 8080

+> port 5432,5000 both are non-respnosive.

-.env file needs to be added
+> .env file needs to be added

-docker - OG docker file - imran docker0 - single container with all dependencies
+> docker - OG docker file - imran

+> docker0 - single container with all dependencies

-try and update
+> try and update

-D:\University\fyp-uml-diagram-generator\Readme.md
+> test.py is for checking pipeline tags validity